yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 ## December

 * Classes end.
-My child with SLI (Specific Language Disorder) reads, writes, speaks, adds, subtracts.
+My child with SLI (Specific Language Impairment) reads, writes, speaks, adds, subtracts.
 He is amazing, smart, hardworking, and kind.
 And I couldn't be more proud.

 * I was offered to be the national coordinator of the [INTA Agroecosystems Modeling Network](https://inta.gob.ar/paginas/redes-estrategicas-de-conocimiento).
 I accepted.